mamoniot/project-cybersyn/README.md

 Stations can **automatically build allow-lists for trains** they can load or unload.
 Inserters or pumps adjacent to the station's tracks are auto-detected.
 No more deadlocks caused by trains mistakenly attempting to fulfill a delivery to a station that cannot unload it.
 This feature is compatible with miniloaders.

-Trains can automatically visit **centralized fuel loaders**.
+Trains can automatically visit **centralized refuelers**.
 It is not required that every single depot loads trains with fuel.

 Trains can **bypass visiting the depot** if they have enough fuel.
 Trains spend far more time productively making deliveries rather than travelling to and from their depot.
 Fewer reserve trains are needed as a result.